 This policy confirms Knauf is committed to ensuring that there is no modern slavery or human trafficking in any part of its business or its supply chains.
 Knauf operates the following policies for preventing human slavery and trafficking in our operations:

 Due diligence processes for slavery and human trafficking

-The Company's assessment suggests that the risks of slavery and human trafficking taking place in our Tier 1 supply chains are relatively low.
+The Company's assessment suggests that the risks of slavery and human trafficking taking place in our supply chains are relatively low.
 We are, however, not complacent.
 Over the past year we have been implementing a process of due diligence.
-We have currently:

-- Our key risk areas include; transport of our goods which is managed through a third party and agency workers, we have brought this to the attention of our providers and will monitor their response during 2017
+Our key risk areas include; transport of our goods which is managed through a third party and agency workers, and waste management companies, we have brought this to the attention of our providers through new contractual arrangements and will monitor their response during 2019.

 Our Senior Leadership Team has overall responsibility for compliance with the Act, and review progress and any concerns bi-annually at the Compliance Review.

-- Share this statement with all our staff through internal procedures, raising awareness of modern slavery and human trafficking.
-We will develop an appropriate training model for our employees in 2017 and will look to support training throughout the supply chain in the future.
+Share this statement with all our staff through internal procedures, raising awareness of modern slavery and human trafficking.
+We will develop an appropriate training model, based on awareness and e-learning for our employees in 2019.

-- Engage and work with those suppliers who identify modern slavery, or believe there is a risk to them or their supply chain from modern slavery in order to eliminate.
+Engage and work with those suppliers or contractors who identify modern slavery, or believe there is a risk to them or their supply chain from modern slavery in order to eliminate.

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Slavery and Human Trafficking Statement for Knauf UK Gmbh for the financial year ending 31st December 2018.